rsbbrs/RenEngine/README.md

 is responsible for running a game.
 Finally, it also provdes an API so that a programmer can access the engine's functionality with ease.

+## Engine Architecture
+The Engine class contains all the necessary components necessary for the engine to run.
+It contains an instance of each of the game managers.
+The constructor sets the window parameters and calls the startup function.
+The startup function calls the startup function for each manager, and finally starts the main game loop.
+This loop runs at approx. 60 iterations per second.
+The game loop steps are:
+- Get and update the input state.
+- Update game managers.
+- Draw the new frame on the screen.

+The graphics manager utilizes the GLFW and Sokol GFX libraries and is responsible for creating the engine's main window, load and delete sprites, and draw to the main window.
+Sprites are stored in an unordered map where the key is its name and the value is the corresponding sprite.

+The input manager uses GLFW poll events to see if a key was pressed.
+The key codes used are stored in a struct of GLFW key codes.

+The sound manager uses the soloud library to load, play and delete sounds.
+An unordered map is used to store the sounds; the key is a name and the value is a sound in the form of a soloud WAV file (soloud::WAV).

+The physics manager is divided into two parts:
+- Calculating object motion using kinematic equations.
+- Collision detection using box colliders.
+- Collision resolution with the following steps:
+  - Update impulses and velocities of objects in collision.
+  - Move objects apart in the direction of their new velocities until a collision is no longer detected.
+  - Resume the simulation.

 ## Starting the Engine
 First, create a file named `main.cpp`, this will contain the main instance of the engine.
 Make sure to add `#include "Engine.h"`